-The greatest need in Kankakee is that of affordable, healthy, and sustainable housing solutions.
-Kankakee homeowners and renters are increasingly cost-burdened, and the average age of single family continues to increase.
-Over 32% of homes in Kankakee were built before 1939; 92.6% were built before 1970.
-The age of these properties, and the resulting nature of repairs and maintenance required, can make single-family properties unaffordable to LMI homebuyers.
-The City of Kankakee utilizes CDBG dollars to bridge this gap by administering the Single-Family Rehab Program.
+The greatest need that CDBG funds can address is creating and sustaining access to affordable, healthy, and quality housing.
+Kankakee homeowners and renters are increasingly cost-burdened, and housing supply is not meeting the demand.
+Over 32% of homes in Kankakee were built before 1939 and 92.6% were built before 1970.
+These properties continue aging, and the resulting repairs and maintainence that is required is often unaffordable for LMI homebuyers.
+The City of Kankakee is the only housing rehab service provider, and is unable to keep up with the requests for services, even with the services provided by the Lead Hazard Control and Healthy Homes Production grants.

-Homelessness continues to be a great need in Kankakee, and public service program and subgrantees work hard to administer programs to meet this need.
-The City of Kankakee is an active member of the local Continuum of Care, IL-512, and advocates for increased resources and attention to be placed on this topic.
+Homelessness remains a critical need in Kankakee, and CDBG funds support public service programs and subgrantees to administer programming that address this need.
+The City of Kankakee is an active member in the local Continuum of Care, IL-512, and advocates for increased resources and attention to be placed on this issue, locally, state-wide, and nationally.